thegazettedata/c3charts/readme.md

 </div>
 ```

-Finally, because Saxo likes to strip out attributes, which are very important, please lazy load the embed like so:
+Finally, because our CMS strips out attributes, which are very important, we lazy load the embed like so:

 ```html
 <div class="lazyload"><!--